An MP is praising the police officers who deprived a Guiseley drugs baron of his freedom and his fortune.

-Malik, who is serving a 25-year-jail sentence for plotting to flood the Leeds and Bradford districts with heroin, faces a further ten years’ jail if he fails to pay the just over £10.5million of his ill-gotten gains.
+Malik, who is serving a 25-year-jail sentence for plotting to flood the Leeds and Bradford districts with heroin, faces a further ten years’ jail if he fails to pay the just over £10.5million of

 The criminal mastermind and his gang were taken off the streets after an operation by the Serious Organised Crime Agency.

 And this week their dedication was praised by Mr Andrew.

 He stressed: “I am delighted that this man is being forced to pay back his ill-gotten gains so that when his sentence has ended he cannot enjoy a wealth that has been gained by the misery of